Wrapping Up Spring 2017—Top 3 Highlights

 About the author

 Hey everyone!
-My name is David and I’m a junior in Pforzheimer House.
-I’m planning on studying Government with a particular interest in comparative politics, media, and social justice...
+My name is David, and I’m a senior in Pforzheimer House.
+I’m studying Government with a secondary field in Economics.
+I hail from the sunny Los Angeles metro area and am happy to rep...
 View full profile